 Key Findings for Copilot’s Web Fetch Behavior, Copilot-interpreted

-character count, token estimate, truncation status, content completeness,
+token estimate, truncation status, content completeness, Markdown formatting integrity,

-4. Open a new Copilot chat session in VS Code and paste the prompt into the chat window
+and tool visibility - Open a new Copilot session in VS Code and paste the prompt into the chat window

 *Results logged as “Methods tested:

-vscode-chat” reflect a manually operated testing process in which prompts are copy-pasted into the Copilot chat window.
-Copilot has no publicly documented backend web content retrieval mechanism; identifiedfetch_webpagethrough tool logs.
-Read the Friction Note for analysis.
+vscode-chat” reflect manual process in which prompts are copy-pasted into the Copilot chat window.
+Copilot has no publicly documented backend web content retrieval mechanism; tool logs identifiedfetch_webpage; read Friction Note for analysis.

 Platform Limit Summary